 Isabel acts both for landlords and tenants across a range of residential and commercial disputes.
-She regularly deals with claims for possession, forfeiture, trespass and nuisance; dilapidations claims; claims relating to breaches and/or enforceability of leasehold covenants; service charge disputes; opposed and unopposed lease renewals; disputes about the validity of property notices; and all other types of landlord and tenant dispute.
+She regularly advises on and drafts claims for possession, forfeiture, trespass and nuisance; dilapidations claims; claims relating to breaches and/or enforceability of leasehold covenants; service charge disputes; opposed and unopposed lease renewals; disputes about the validity of property notices; and all other types of landlord and tenant dispute.

-Isabel’s clients include major infrastructure providers such as Network Rail, numerous government departments, commercial investors, utility companies, developers, lenders, LPA receivers and private landlords.
+Isabel’s clients include large landowners such as the Freshwater Group, major infrastructure providers such as Network Rail, numerous government departments, commercial investors, utility companies, developers, lenders, LPA receivers and private landlords.

 Current and recent instructions include:

-- Acting for an outgoing head lessee in a multi-party commercial dilapidations matter;
+- Advising the outgoing head lessee in a multi-party commercial dilapidations matter;

 Isabel undertakes work for clients in connection with professional negligence claims related to the practice areas above.
-Current and recent instructions include:
+Recent instructions include: